a7r3/LockIt/README.md

 ## Issues / TODO

 * Let's face the truth: Kids are intelligent enough to remove the app (Android TV doesn't have Device Administrator Service, so we're vulnerable to uninstallation)
+  - PackageInstaller is blocked now, gotta make it operable (to allow user to uninstall if insisted)

 * Issue when the remote locker device is lost OR the the remote locker app is uninstalled
   - How to get back in the system?
 Something to think on